What is Perimenopause?

 Learn more about periods in perimenopause.

-However, the ovarian estrogen production becomes more erratic when a woman reaches the perimenopausal phase.
+However, the ovarian estrogen supplies becomes more erratic when a woman reaches the perimenopausal phase.
 This actually leads to a greater volume production of estrogen.
 This as a result, leads to fluid retention causing the breasts become more tender.

 You’re not Crazy!
 It Might be Perimenopause